Content Reviewed by AEDIT Medical Advisory Board

-- Location: The 2019 American Society of Plastic Surgeons (ASPS) Report offers procedure occurrences broken down by region.
-The coasts accounted for 72 percent of all laser hair removals performed in 2019.
+- Location: The 2020 American Society of Plastic Surgeons (ASPS) Report offers procedure occurrences broken down by region.
+The coasts accounted for a majority of all laser hair removals performed in 2020.
 More laser hair removals on the coasts typically lead to generally higher prices.

 - Recovery: Laser hair removal recovery will vary by individual and are typically minimal, however, recovery time may include medications and time off from certain activities.

 Before we move on, let’s look a little closer at how body area affects the price of laser hair removal.
 The table below offers general estimates by major body area.